OpenMS/pyopenms-docs/docs/source/chromatographic_analysis.rst

 **************

 Here, we will focus on a simple example where two peptides are analyzed.
-We will need 2 input files: the :term:`chromatogram` files that contains the chromatographic raw data (raw :term:`SRM` traces or extracted ion :term:`chromatograms` from PRM/DIA data) as well as the library file used to generated the data which contains information about the targeted peptides:
+We will need 2 input files: the chromatogram files that contains the chromatographic raw data (raw :term:`SRM` traces or extracted ion chromatograms from PRM/DIA data) as well as the library file used to generated the data which contains information about the targeted peptides: